MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-5-Rules-Policies-Procedures-Corporate-Activities/subpart-D-Other-Changes-Activities-Operations/section-5.56.md

 (vi) The OCC has no objection to the issuance based on the savings association's overall policies, condition, and operations.

-(2) The OCC's approval is conditioned upon no material changes to the information disclosed in the application or notice submitted to the OCC.
+(2) The OCC's approval is conditioned upon no material changes to the information disclosed in the application submitted to the OCC.
 The OCC may impose such additional requirements or conditions as it may deem necessary to protect purchasers, the savings association, the OCC, or the Deposit Insurance Fund.

 (f) *Amendments.* If a Federal savings association amends the covered securities or related documents following the completion of the OCC's review, it must obtain the OCC's approval under this section before it may include the amended securities in tier 2 capital.

 (g) *Sale of covered securities.* The Federal savings association must complete the sale of covered securities within one year after the OCC's approval under this section.
 A savings association may request an extension of the offering period by filing a written request with the OCC.
 The savings association must demonstrate good cause for the extension and file the request at least 30 days before the expiration of the offering period or any extension of the offering period.

-(h) *Issuance of a replacement regulatory capital instrument in connection with exercising a call option.* Pursuant to 12 CFR 3.20(d)(1)(v)(C), the OCC may require a Federal savings association seeking prior approval to exercise a call option in connection with a covered security included in tier 2 capital to issue a replacement covered security of an equivalent amount that qualifies as tier 1 or tier 2 capital under 12 CFR 3.20.
-If the OCC imposes such a requirement, the savings association must complete the sale of such covered prior to, or immediately after, the prepayment.5
+(h) *Issuance of a replacement regulatory capital instrument in connection with prepaying a covered security.* The OCC may require a Federal savings association seeking prior approval to prepay a covered security included in tier 2 capital to issue a replacement covered security of an equivalent amount that qualifies as tier 1 or tier 2 capital under 12 CFR 3.20.
+If the OCC imposes such a requirement, the savings association must complete the sale of such covered security prior to, or immediately after, the prepayment.5

 5 A Federal savings association may replace tier 2 capital instruments concurrent with the redemption of existing tier 2 capital instruments.

 (i) *Reports.* A Federal savings association must file the following information with the OCC within 30 days after the savings association completes the sale of covered securities includable as tier 2 capital.
-If the savings association filed its application or notice following the completion of the sale, it must submit this information with its application or notice:
+If the savings association filed its application following the completion of the sale, it must submit this information with its application:

 (1) A written report indicating the number of purchasers, the total dollar amount of securities sold, the net proceeds received by the savings association from the issuance, and the amount of covered securities, net of all expenses, to be included as tier 2 capital;